danielsaidi/website_danielsaidi/collections/_posts/2010/2010-11-24-php-magic-quotes.md

 tags:  php
 ---

-About a year ago, I had problems when sending data to a PHP page, using AJAX.
-In order to be able to unpack the data, I had to use `stripslashes`, which does not seem good.
-However, since it worked, I let it be without further considerations.
+About a year ago, I had problems when sending data to a php page, using AJAX.
+To be able to unpack the data, I had to use `stripslashes`.
+Since it seemed to work, I was happy...until the world exploded.

-Then, about a month ago, I published a new web site.
-When I posted HTML via AJAX on that site, all line feeds turned into u000a strings.
-The problem only occured on his domain, and not on mine, and looked like this:
+I then developed a new web site for a company about a month ago, and just noticed that when posting HTML via AJAX in production, all line feeds turns into `u000a`:

 ![Magic quotes](/assets/blog/2010/11-24.png "Magic quotes in action")

+This only happened on their production server, not anywhere else.
+Then, yesterday, it started appeared on one of my production servers as well.

-Then yesterday, the problem appeared on my domain as well.
-I did not understand this at all, until I had a chat with a friend of mine, who just brainstormed and came up with the solution.
+I first didn't understand what happened, but realized that it must have something to do with the server's php version or configuration.
+I had a chat with a friend and came up with the solution.

 Magic quotes.

-The purpose of magic quotes is to protect web sites from script injections, but since it did not work all that well, the feature is now deprecated.
-What it does is wraping everything in escape slashes, which is why I had to use stripslashes.
+The purpose of magic quotes is to protect web sites from script injections, but since it didn't work all that well, the feature is now deprecated.
+What it does is wrapping everything in escape slashes, which is why I had to use `stripslashes` when sending data with AJAX.

-However, if magic quotes are disabled (which it should, since it is deprecated), stripping slashes will instead destroy the escaped line break.
+However, when magic quotes are disabled, stripping slashes will instead destroy the escaped line break, which gives the result that can be seen in the image above.

 So, I am now disabling magic quotes for all sites, using this `.htaccess` line: